 To reach the snowboarding at Val Thorens by air, fly into Lyon or Geneva.
 Take the train to Moutiers and then use the regular bus service up to Val Thorens.

-Overall, Val Thorens is the 21st most popular snowboard & freeride destination of all 42 snowboarding resorts in France.
+Overall, Val Thorens is the 22nd most popular snowboard & freeride destination of all 53 snowboarding resorts in France.
 Several of the better snowboarding resorts are nearby Val Thorens including Courchevel, Meribel and Orelle.

 Local Contacts: Val Thorens Tourism +33 (0)4 79 00 08 08

 Best Season: Dec. - Mar.

 Base Camp: Hotel Le Val Thorens; Le Sherpa

 Luxury Loding: Altapura; Fitz Roy; Club Med Val Thorens

 PDF Map: click here